 What is the Janus Henderson Global Dividend Index?

-The Janus Henderson Global Dividend Index (JHGDI) is a long-term study into global dividend trends, and is the first of its kind.
+The Janus Henderson Global Dividend Index (JHGDI) is the first of its kind, long-term study into global dividend trends.
 It is a measure of progress that global firms are making in paying their investors an income on their capital.
 It analyses dividends paid every quarter by the 1,200 largest firms by market capitalisation.